 - Phenolics, a group of substances found in many herbs, spices, vegetables, fruits, green tea, and berries

-- Organosulfur compounds, the substances found in cruciferous vegetables (such as broccoli and cabbage) and allium vegetables (such as garlic, leeks, and onions)
+- Organosulfur compounds, the substances found in cruciferous vegetables and allium vegetables, such as garlic, leeks, and onions.

-Other common food sources of bioactives that may help prevent some types of cancer include tomatoes, spinach, red wine, citrus fruits, turmeric (a spice found in Indian curry), and soy.
+Other common food sources of bioactives that may help prevent some types of cancer include tomatoes, spinach, red wine, citrus fruits, soy, and turmeric, a spice found in Indian curry.

 The chemicals found in plants protect against cancer in several ways, and it is likely that the various phytochemicals work together to lower cancer risk.
 Some help regulate hormones, such as estrogen.
-Others work against cancer cell growth or block inflammation (a process in the body that helps fight infection and may contribute to some diseases).
-Many are antioxidants and lower the possibility of oxidative damage (damage to cells by oxidants, such as tobacco or ozone).
+Others work against cancer cell growth or block inflammation, which is a process in the body that helps fight infection and may contribute to some diseases.
+Many are antioxidants and lower the possibility of oxidative damage caused by substances called oxidants, such as tobacco or ozone.
 Read more about antioxidants and vitamins and minerals .

 The relationship between soy, which contains phytochemicals, and breast cancer risk is especially complex, and research study results are conflicting.
-In addition, some studies suggest that soy may act like the hormone estrogen, which causes concern for women with a type of breast cancer that is fueled by estrogen (called estrogen receptor-positive breast cancer).
+In addition, some studies suggest that soy may act like the hormone estrogen, which may be a concern for women with a type of breast cancer that is fueled by estrogen, called estrogen receptor-positive breast cancer.

-Current evidence suggests that eating normal amounts (such as three servings each day) of soy foods, such as soy milk and tofu, is unlikely to increase risk for breast cancer growing and spreading.
-However, taking concentrated isoflavone (a type of estrogen from plants found in soybeans) or soy supplements is not recommended, because these products could act like estrogen in the body.
+Current evidence suggests that eating normal amounts, such as three servings each day, of soy foods like soy milk and tofu is unlikely to increase the risk of breast cancer growing and spreading.
+However, taking a type of estrogen from plants found in soybeans, called concentrated isoflavone, or soy supplements is not recommended, because these products could act like estrogen in the body.

-Lycopene and prostate cancer.
+Lycopene.
 Lycopene is a carotenoid found in tomato products, such as tomato sauce.
 Other important sources of lycopene include pink grapefruit, watermelon, and apricots.
-Lycopene studies show that it may protect against several cancers, including lung, stomach, prostate, and digestive tract cancers, such as colon, oral and esophageal.
-However, a direct relationship between eating lycopene and lowering the risk of cancer has not been established.
+Lycopene studies show that it may protect against several cancers, including lung, stomach, prostate, and cancers of the digestive tract, such as colon, oral and esophageal.
+However, a direct link between eating lycopene and lowering the risk of cancer has not been found yet.
 Additional clinical trials are needed.

 Cruciferous vegetables.
 These vegetables, which include broccoli, cauliflower, cabbage, Brussels sprouts, bok choy, and kale, are likely to protect against some types of cancers.
-A protective effect has been shown for cancers of the mouth, pharynx (part of throat), larynx (voice box), esophagus, and stomach.
+A protective effect has been shown for cancers of the mouth, a part of throat called the pharynx, the voice box or larynx, esophagus, and stomach.
 Several laboratory studies have suggested that cruciferous vegetables help regulate the body's complex system of enzymes that defend against cancer and that components of the vegetables can stop the growth of cancer cells.